Categories

 This book is about the life and death and rebirth of myth.
 For those who have fallen out of myth, the experiences described here may be familiar, but for those who are able to live inside the cultural myths, these experiences may seem alien.
 I write for those who have experienced the loss of vitality and hold the secret in lonely isolation; for those, as Jung said, who, “…find themselves in the wilderness”; those who for whom personal meaning becomes a way of life.

-D. Stephenson Bond, Living Myth
+D. Stephenson Bond

 Categories